Criminal Minds season 15

 The fifteenth season of Criminal Minds was ordered on January 10, 2019, with an order of 10 episodes.
 The season premiered on January 8, 2020, and concluded on February 19, 2020.

 It was the final season to air on CBS, and was intended to be the final season overall.
-Two years later, Criminal Minds would be return for a sixteenth season in 2022 on Paramount+.
+Two years later, Criminal Minds returned for a sixteenth season in 2022 on Paramount+.

 Cast

 The entire main cast from the previous season returned.